 case.
 Image © watchcarefully.com

 The image to the right shows the Taubert FB-with-a-key mark with the word VACUUM underneath in a Movado case back.
 From the mid 1950s Taubert supplied cases marked with the FB-key mark underwritten with "VACUUM"" to Movado, such as the one shown in the picture to the right.
 They also supplied cases without the FB-key mark but stamped "Vacuum" to Mido for the Mido Multifort range of waterproof watches.
 Reading the official history of Mido on their web site there is no reference to Taubert, and Mido claim to have invented the cork sealing for the winding stem themselves in 1934 and named it Aquadura.
-However, the first Mido Multifort cases have the very distinctive decagonal case back of the Taubert patent case, and the cork sealing is the same as in the cases supplied by Taubert to other Swiss watch manufacturers.
+However, the first Mido Multifort cases have the very distinctive 10 flats on the case back of the Taubert patent Decagonal case, and the cork sealing is the same as in the cases supplied by Taubert to other Swiss watch manufacturers.
 There is no question that these cases were supplied to Mido by Taubert and that Aquadura was a Taubert, not a Mido, invention.